Justintime50/dotfiles/README.md

 **Personal Installation**

-My personal dotfiles require keychain to setup your SSH keys correctly.
+1. My personal dotfiles require keychain to setup your SSH keys correctly.
+You can install [keychain](https://github.com/funtoo/keychain) with: `brew install keychain`.

-1. You can install [keychain](https://github.com/funtoo/keychain) with: `brew install keychain`.
+1. Load iTerm2 preferences by pointing iTerm2 to the `plist` found in the `personal/iterm2` directory.

 **Emacs Installation**